Information About Feeding Tubes

 How is the tube placed?

-- The procedure is usually done under mild sedation (so you are in a twilight sleep state) with a local anesthetic.
+- The procedure is usually done under mild sedation (so you are in a twilight sleep state) with a local anesthetic in a GI or endoscopy lab

-- Rarely the placement of the tube is done under general anesthesia.
+- Rarely the placement of the tube is done under general anesthesia, due to increased respiratory risk, therefore placement is suggested early prior to changes in your respiratory function

-- A long endoscope is passed through the mouth, and into the stomach for visualization.
+- A thin, flexible tube, or endoscope, is passed through the mouth, and into the stomach for visualization.
 There is a light at the tip of the endoscope that can be seen through the abdominal wall.
-A small incision is made externally at the location of the light and then the tube is threaded into the stomach and secured.
+A small incision is made externally at the location of the light and then the tube is threaded into the stomach and secured

-- NG Tube is placed and air is pumped into the stomach.
+- A nasogastric (NG) tube is placed and air is pumped into the stomach

-- X-ray scanning equipment is used to determine proper position.
+- Scanning equipment is used to determine proper position

-- Once the tube is placed dye is flushed into the tube and an x-ray confirms placement and the NGT is removed.
+- Once the tube is placed, dye is flushed into the tube and an x-ray confirms placement and the NG Tube is removed

 Recovery from tube placement

-- Recovery from the sedation is usually within hours and the feedings begin within a day or two.
+- Recovery from the sedation is usually within hours and the tube may be used for feedings within a day or two as per physician or discharge instructions

 - Disease specific formulas may also be prescribed